AdamVenis/adamvenis.github.io/_posts/2025-06-25-traveling-salesman-problem.md

 We'll use this 57-city problem as a benchmark - let's call it TSP57.
 Our first few algorithms won't be able to solve the entire problem in a reasonable amount of time, so to measure their performance we'll solve a reduced TSP with only the first few cities, and then incrementally add one city at a time until the runtime exceeds one minute.
 We'll write the code in Python for ease of implementation.
 Admittedly it isn't as fast as the Assembly code that would've been written in the 1970s, but this handicap is still nothing compared to the benefits of modern hardware.

-## Baseline
+## 0. Baseline
 The simplest and most direct approach to solving TSP is simply to consider all possible tours - that is, all possible orderings of the N cities, and return one with minimal length (there may be multiple).
 For N cities, there are N! tours, so this brute force algorithm runs in O(N!).
 By Stirling's approximation(https://en.wikipedia.org/wiki/Stirling%27s_approximation), N! grows like O(N^N), which is much slower than even a typical exponential O(2^N).
 Here is a concise implementation in Python.

 [code]

-Now for TSP57, there are 57! possible tours, or ~4 * 10^76.
-Even if we could evaluate each tour in a single clock cycle, it would take ~2.7 * 10^59 years for the brute force algorithm to solve TSP57 on my CPU.
+For 57 cities, there are $$57! > 10^{76}$$ possible tours.
+Even if we could evaluate each tour in a single clock cycle, it would take over $$10^59$$ years for the brute force algorithm to solve TSP57 on my CPU.
 Unfortunately it is predicted that the sun will engulf the earth in just 7.5 billion years, so we can't quite be that patient.

 [graph]
 It looks like we can solve up to about 9 cities with this very short, simple code.

-## Idea 1: Caching
+## 1. Caching

 Caching is one of the most fundamental tools for speeding up programs.
 Most programs end up redoing the same computations many times over, so by saving and reusing intermediate values, we can avoid further computation and our program will finish quicker.
 With TSP, iterating over $$N!$$ tours involves a lot of redundant computation, and caching can bring an asymptotic improvement.
 We'll use [memoization](https://en.wikipedia.org/wiki/Memoization), a simple form of caching.
 It works by first formulating the problem in a way where it needs to compute $$y = f(x)$$ for many values of $$x$$, and then saves input-output pairs in a hash table so they can be reused, avoid recomputation.
 With TSP, we'll memoize a function that takes as input both the "current" node and the set of remaining unvisited nodes, and returns the shortest tour that passes through these remaining nodes before returning to the first visited node (the "root").
 The algorithm proceeds by calling this function for all subsets of the original input.
 Each call iterates over all possible next nodes and recursively evaluates results for smaller subsets.